-Definition: Sum of foreign exchange gains (net), gain/loss on securities (net), and other nonadjusted basis, in order to enable better comparability of other non-interest income of prior periods.
+Definition: Sum of foreign exchange gains (net), gain/loss on securities (net), and other non- interest income (net) as per the financial statements modified by adjustments determined by management.
+Explanation: Provides additional information on other non-interest income of the period on an adjusted basis, in order to enable better comparability of other non-interest income of prior periods.